wattleflow/core/README.md

 # WattleFlow Core

-A Modular and Scalable Framework based on design patterns for Python.
+A Modular and Framework for Python.

-WattleFlow core provides a framework that facilitate design patterns as an architectural building blocks to enable efficient software engineering.
+WattleFlow core facilitate design patterns as an architectural building blocks to enable efficient software engineering.

 # Installation